 The Alpha course is an opportunity for anyone to explore the big questions of life and what the Christian faith has to say.
 There’s no requirement to come to church or even believe in God.
 It’s a safe place to explore Christianity, where no question is too simple or too hostile.
 It’s relaxed, low key, friendly and fun.

 The Alpha course itself consists of a series of short films looking at a variety of topics, after which there’s discussion over coffee with time for questions and conversation.

-If you are interested then please fill in the form on our Alpha page and we will be in touch with more details.
+If you are interested then send us a message and we will be in touch with more details.